-- 4. The Internetof Things Connecting Objects to the Web, HakimaChaouchi, Wiley publications, 2010. - 5.
-Designing the Internet of Things, Adrian McEwen, Hakim Cassimally, Wiley 2014. - 6.
+- 1. The Internetof Things Connecting Objects to the Web, HakimaChaouchi, Wiley publications, 2010. - 2.
+Designing the Internet of Things, Adrian McEwen, Hakim Cassimally, Wiley 2014. - 3.
 Enterprise IoT, A Definitive Handbook by Naveen Balani.

-Stude ent will be able to Blooms Level of Learning 1.
-Use different types of sensors required for developing the IoT projects.
-L3 2.
-Identify the difference between different hardware and software L3 platforms which is necessary to develop the IoT applications.
-3. Create the IoT experiments in Arduino IDE.
+Student will be able to Blooms Level of Learning 1.
+Use different types of sensors required for developing the IoT L3 projects.
+2. Identify the difference between different hardware and software L3 platforms which is necessary to develop the IoT applications.
+Create the IoT experiments in Arduino IDE.
 L6 4.
 Create the IoT experiments with the help of Python programs.
 L6 5.
-5. Design the IoT applications which maps to problems of real world L6 Scenarios.
+Design the IoT applications which maps to problems of real world L6 Scenarios.